Product as a service

 Global warming, rising sea levels, environmental destruction, and loss of biodiversity are all visible signs of an economic system that takes, makes, and then disposes valuable assets.
 Circular business models such as PaaS seek to change that.
 Given their service focus, PaaS firms require far fewer physical assets and are far less resource intensive.
 Moreover, GHG emissions and pollution associated with mining and manufacturing are also reduced.

 Robeco’s Circular Economy Equities Strategy invests in companies that are accelerating secular trends towards a sustainable, circular economy.
-In addition to product-as-a-service, the Strategy invests in other circular models including input re-design, refurbishment and repair, as well as digital marketplaces and recycling systems.
+In addition to product as a service, the Strategy invests in other circular models including input re-design, refurbishment and repair, as well as digital marketplaces and recycling systems.

 Opportunities for employing circular approaches can be found economy wide.
 The portfolio is capturing opportunities in industries as far ranging as slow fashion to simulation design software.
 As a result, returns are optimized, while risks are diversified.